dibericky/vim-memo/README.md

 - shift + s : delete all line and go into insert mode
 - d + t + x : delete up to character x
 - " + _ + d + some_combo : delete without copy
+- ctrl + u : page up
+- ctrl + d : page down
+- gg : go to the top of the page
+- shift + G : go to the bottom of the page
+- : + N : go to line N
+- N + j : go down of N line
+- N + k : go up of N line
+- { : go to the previous paragraph
+- % : go to matching braces, or paranthesis inside code